syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 # Grouping

-A group represents a collection of items that belongs to a category.
+A group represents a collection of items belongs to a category.
 When grouping is applied, the data is organized into different groups based on key values.
 Each group is identified by its [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html), by which you can get the underlying data in the group.

-## Programmatic grouping
+## Programmatic Grouping

-The SfListView allows grouping from the code by defining [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object, and adding it into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
-This control groups the data based on the `GroupDescriptor` object added to this collection.`GroupDescriptor` object holds the following properties:
+The SfListView allows programmatic grouping by defining the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object, and adding it into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
+The `GroupDescriptor` object holds the following properties:

-* PropertyName: Describes name of the property to be grouped.
+* PropertyName: Describes the name of the property to be grouped.
 * KeySelector: Describes selector to return the group key.
 * Comparer: Describes comparer to be applied in when sorting take place.

-To apply grouping to the data in SfListView, follow the code example.

 {% tabs %}
 {% highlight xaml %}